How To Use Tab Responsibly

 Anything that keeps regular time is suitable for playing along with.
-The most traditional thing to use is the metronome, however, I prefer to use backing tracks wherever possible, as these will help develop additional aspects of musicianship.
+The most traditional thing to use is the metronome, however, I prefer to use the “Beats for Banjo” tracks (click here to check out the “Beats for Banjo” practice tracks).

 (RELATED: You’ll note that these are “Brainjo level 2” arrangements.
 Click here for more information on what the Brainjo levels mean.)

 You’ll notice that the tablature disappears after I’ve played through the song once, which is by design!
 The goal is for you play through the song without the tab:

 Tutorial and Practice Track – 80 bpm